gryzun33/RSS-2023Q4/self-introduction/index.md

 If I add a bit more about myself outside of the IT topic, I really love music in all its forms, and I have a soft spot for people with a good sense of humor.

 Well, I guess that's it.
-And, I did it.Thanks for listening, bye!
+And, I did it.Thanks for listening, bye!!!!